JustAGhosT/home-lab-setup/README.md

 - **Public IP addresses**: ~$3-5/month each

 By keeping the NAT Gateway disabled when not in use, you can significantly reduce costs.

+For detailed cost optimization strategies, see the [Cost Optimization Strategy](docs/diagrams/cost-optimization-strategy.md) diagram.

 ## Configuration Settings